 While somewhat confronting, it’s important to be aware that burnout is not something that just happens to you.
 Burnout is something you actively participate in creating.

 Herbert Freudenberger, the psychologist who termed burnout, states that it is “to deplete oneself, to exhaust one’s physical and mental resources, to wear oneself out by excessively striving to reach some unrealistic expectation imposed by one’s self or by the values of society.”3

 While chronic stress is linked to all burnout experiences (which can be the result of toxic work environments, a lack of recognition and reward, being overloaded with work, or even a loss of passion for what you do), it is the addition of other psychological factors that makes burnout more likely.

 Personality traits such as high-achieving, perfectionistic, pessimistic, a desire to be in control and an inability to say no to others are all further risk factors for burnout.
 If you associate with any of these, you’re much more likely to push yourself to the point of exhaustion, while at the same time de-prioritize your own self-care.

 There’s nothing wrong with working hard and having ambitious goals, but this needs to be counterbalanced with effective stress management and providing yourself with the rest you require to recharge.

 Spotting the warning signs

-Burnout doesn’t happen overnight, it develops over a period of significant stress coupled with a lack of prioritisation for your own wellbeing.
+Burnout doesn’t happen overnight, it develops over a period of significant stress coupled with a lack of prioritization for your own well-being.
 In order to spot the warning signs you need to:

 - Consider your current situation: are you experiencing more stress at work?
 Do you feel overwhelmed with everything you need to get done?
 Have you been experiencing a toxic relationship with co-workers or your manager?
 Are you questioning your passion for what you do?